 What Is a Revenue Forecast?

-Revenue Forecasting is an estimation of the amount of money your business will generate during a particular period of time.
+A revenue forecast is an estimation of the amount of money your business will generate during a particular period of time.
 Understanding the “right time” to make critical investments in your business starts with this forecast.
-Whether you plan to launch a new advertising campaign, increasing inventory before peak seasons or add to your team with a new hire, your goals need to coordinate with your revenue projections.
+Whether you plan to launch a new advertising campaign, increase inventory before peak seasons or hire another team member, your goals need to coordinate with your revenue projection.

-Revenue forecasting can be applied to your whole business, individual departments or specific initiatives (like an advertising campaign).
-For businesses with aggressive growth plans, learning how to project revenue can help your pitch to convince potential backers to invest in your business.
+A revenue forecast can be applied to your whole business, individual departments or specific initiatives, such as an advertising campaign.
+For businesses with aggressive growth plans, learning how to project revenue can help convince potential backers to invest in your business.

-Comparing your latest financials to your forecast is a great way to gauge your business’s progress.
-Of course, no revenue forecast will be 100% accurate, but projecting your revenues greatly improves your ability to make the best possible decisions for your business.
+Comparing your latest financial data to your revenue projection is a great way to gauge your business’s progress.
+While no revenue forecast will be 100% accurate, projecting your revenues greatly improves your ability to make the best decisions for your business.